Handling Shopify Webhooks: A Complete Guide

 }

-}Challenge 3: Rate Limits
+}Challenge 3: Out-of-Order Delivery

 Shopify applies rate limits to webhook registrations (not deliveries).
 Implement backoff strategies when registering webhooks for many stores.